 Oysters, specifically the Eastern Oyster, are known for the filtering properties.
 Home-owners around the bay want to increase the oyster population to improve the water quality in the bay.
 FWC also wishes to increase the oyster population in the nearby Indian River Lagoon Nature Reserve.

-After about 1 year, when the oyster larvae have settled, the BESE-elements will be translocated from the pier in the bay to the nature reserve.
+After about 1 year, when the oyster larvae have settled, the BESE-elements will be translocated from the pier in the bay to the Nature Reserve.
 BESE-elements decompose over time, leaving only natural reef behind.

-De bay, along with the BESE-elements form a nursery for oysters.
+The bay, along with the BESE-elements form a nursery for oysters.